21 Chester Place

 Years later after the initial land survey the area was eventually developed over time by railroad magnate Henry E. Huntington and wealthy industrialist Hulett C. Merritt.
 By November 1887 (with “St. James Park” coming to a completion), plans were already under way to build Henry G. Newhall’s house and construction began next to Charles Silent’s land in the West Adams District.
 Since the Newhall house was being built somewhat farther back on the land away from the nearest surrounding streets an early “Los Angeles Herald” ad dated November 3, 1887, originally announced that Mr. H. G. Newhall was building his residence out on “Figueroa Street”, but when the Newhall house was completed and listed in the “Los Angeles City Directory” though in 1888, it was officially designated as being on “West Adams Street.”
 The wealthy flocked to this area during the late-1880’s through early-1900’s, and many grand homes were erected during that time.
 The West Adams District ended up becoming one of the wealthiest districts in the city with massive Victorian mansions.

-With the house being situated quite some distance off of “West Adams Street” (and new homes were being built in the immediate area), it seemed to have caused the house to have somewhat of a fickle start address wise.
-In the very beginning between 1888-1890, the “Los Angeles City Directory” listed the house’s address as “N s West Adams bet S Figueroa and Scarff” (which is more like a location instead of an actual address).
+With the house being situated quite some distance off of “West Adams Street” (and new homes were being built in the immediate area), it seemed to have caused the house to have a fickle start address wise.
+In the very beginning between 1888-1890, the “Los Angeles City Directory” listed the house address as “N s West Adams bet S Figueroa and Scarff” (which is more like a location instead of an actual address).
 By 1894 though, the “Los Angeles City Directory” list the address for the Newhall house as “747 West Adams St.”